When people think of Canada, they think of a lot of things, and “free healthcare” is usually one of them.

 There are many different drug formularies in employer-sponsored plans.
 In the past, a plan would pay for brand-name drugs, no questions asked.

 But the most common formula nowadays is mandatory generic.
-Under this new structure, the drug plan will pay for the cost of the generic only, with the exception of two scenarios:
+Under this structure, the drug plan will pay for the cost of the generic only, with the exception of two scenarios:

 - There is still a patent on the brand-name, or